Conformal Prediction Bands for Two-Dimensional Functional Time Series: Uncertainty Quantification: Conformal Prediction for 2D Functional Time Series

 The idea is to apply permutations, modifying the order of observations in the calibration set, while at the same time preserving the dependence between them, thanks to the block structure of $\Pi$.
 For each $\pi$, we compute the nonconformity score of $Z^{\pi}_{(y)}$.
-The p-value of a test candidate value $y$ is then determined as the proportion of randomized versions $Z^{\pi}_{(y)}$ with a higher or equal nonconformity score than the one of the original augmented dataset $Z_{(y)}$.
+The p-value \ref{eqn:p_value_function} of a test candidate value $y$ is then determined as the proportion of randomized versions $Z^{\pi}_{(y)}$ with a higher or equal nonconformity score than the one of the original augmented dataset $Z_{(y)}$.
 Notice that $p(y)$ is a measure of the \textit{conformity} of the candidate function $y$ with respect to the permutation family $\Pi$.
 It is then natural to include in the prediction set only functions $y$ with an ``high" conformity level.
-Therefore, in accordance with Conformal Prediction, given a significance level $\alpha \in [b/(l+1),1]$\footnote{If $\alpha \in (0,b/(l+1))$ the resulting prediction set will coincide with the entire space $\mathbb{H}$.}, we define the prediction bands by test inversion:
+Given a significance level $\alpha \in [b/(l+1),1]$, the prediction region is hence obtained by test inversion: